Department of Communication Studies

 COMS 5380.
 Advanced Family Communication.
 3 Hours.

-Methodological and theoretical issues in family communication.
+Students examine methodological and theoretical issues in family communication.

 COMS 5381.
 Intergenerational Family Comm.
 3 Hours.